-During the 2020/2021 year, the MCISD Nurturing Parenting Program addressed this need in our community in the following ways:
+During the 2022/2023 year, the MCISD Nurturing Parenting Program addressed this need in our community in the following ways:

 Name of Intervention Description of Activities Problem Identification and Referral Parent Educators provided developmental assessments to young children who were prenatally exposed to alcohol, tobacco, illicit drugs and/or prescription drugs.
 Provided needs based family assessment and connected families with appropriate community services and supports.
-Parents as Teachers: Personal Visits During this fiscal year parent educators funded by CMHPSM provided a total of 491 personal visits to families in Monroe County.
+Parents as Teachers: Personal Visits During this fiscal year parent educators funded by CMHPSM provided a total of 236 personal visits to families in Monroe County.
 During these visits parent educators addressed a wide variety of topics, using the evidence-based parent education model, Parents as Teachers, and the Nurturing Parenting curriculum (on SAMHSA list of evidence-based practices).
 During home visit parent educators addressed family well-being, developmental-centered parenting topics, and implemented parent/child activities.
-This year, parent educators modified personal visits to provide them remotely as needed due to COVID-19.
-Parents as Teachers: Group Connections During this fiscal year, 68 Group Connections were provided to families.
+Parents as Teachers: Group Connections During this fiscal year, 79 Group Connections were provided to families.
 Group connections provided opportunities for parents and children to come together to participate in a variety of hands-on learning activities and connect with other families.
 Parent Educators develop activities for the groups that are developmentally appropriate, address child development, and can easily be duplicated in the home.
 Additionally, Parent Educators share information about community resources and parenting topics during this time.
-This year, parent educators creatively planned for remote group connection when needed due to COVID-19.